Hindu College, Delhi: Campus

+The college is spread across a 25-acre campus.
+Hindu College's library, founded in 1899, is among the oldest college libraries in the University of Delhi.

+Hindu College's boys' Hostel is situated next to the sports complex of the college and provides residential facilities to about two hundred undergraduate and postgraduate male students.
+A girls' hostel, named Smt Indu Punj Girls' Hostel, began construction in 2013, accommodating 156 female students.

 Academics

 Rankings

-Hindu College is ranked 2nd among colleges in India by the National Institutional Ranking Framework (NIRF) in 2022.
+Hindu College is ranked first among colleges in India by the National Institutional Ranking Framework (NIRF) in 2025.

 Student life

 Student Societies

 Every department has its own society which is tasked with organising department-specific co-curricular activities.
 Ibtida is the dramatics society of Hindu College which performs both stage and street plays.
 It was formed by Imtiaz Ali while he was a student at the college.

 The women's development cell of the college has been very active in gender sensitisation and after the scrapping of section 377 successfully led pride parades to create awareness about LGBTQ+ rights.
-Caucus lis the discussion forum of Hindu College and works as a mini think tank.
+Caucus l is the discussion forum of Hindu College and works as a mini think tank.
 It was founded in 2008 and organises group discussions, speaker sessions, roundtable discussions, runs an active blog on its website www.caucus.in and publishes a monthly magazine The Probe.
 Caucus also functions as the international cell of the college and is responsible for managing the international collaborations of the college.
-Recently, they have collaborated with King’s College London.
+Recently, they have collaborated with King's College London.
 The intellectual fest of Hindu College - Compass is also organised annually by Caucus and has hosted various eminent personalities in the past like Prof. Arvind Panagariya, Mr. William Dalrymple, Amb.
 Shivshanker Menon, Dr. Soumya Swaminathan, Mr. Shekhar Gupta among others.
 It is one of the most active societies of the college.

+Hindu College runs the Naval Wing of NCC since 2004.

+Hindu College in 2017 established Electoral Literacy Club (Jagriti).
+The club conducts the Annual Youth Dialogue at Hindu College as its annual student festival by the name 'Drishti' and also conduct other important events and enthusiastically celebrates days like Constitution Day, National Voter's Day, etc.